 What is a Pap smear?

-A Pap smear is a procedure that checks for the presence of cancerous and precancerous cells from the cervix.[2]
+A Pap smear is a procedure that checks for the presence of cancerous and precancerous cells in the cervix.[2]
 It should be considered as a health screening that allows for interventions to prevent cervical cancer and not as a diagnostic test for cervical cancer.

 Is a Pap smear test painful?